dcasia/nova-json-wrapper/README.md

 ## Notes

-There are no visual indications that the field is wrapped within a json, it's intentional.
+There are no visual indications that the field is wrapped within a json, this is intentional.
 It was designed to work in condition with [Conditional Container](https://github.com/dcasia/conditional-container) allowing to seamlessly create complex data structure and having it all saved in a single json column into your database, here is an full example: